Coded Illumination for Improved Lensless Imaging: Discussion

-\item Our proposed reconstruction algorithm is efficient in both space and time.
+\begin{itemize}[leftmargin=4mm,topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1pt] \item Qualitative experiment results show that our method has robust performance even if the original system is severely ill-conditioned (small sensor-mask distance and small number of measurements). \item In space-limited applications such as under-the-display sensing, where the sensor-to-mask distance has to be small, our proposed method can offer significantly better reconstruction compared to uniform illumination. \item Our proposed reconstruction algorithm is efficient in both space and time.
 For shifting dots (and any other orthogonal) pattern over $k\times k$ blocks, the system can be transformed into $k^2$ independent small problems that can be solved in parallel for faster and better reconstruction. \item Shifting dots patterns have a simple structure but provide the best results in our experiments.
-Shifting dots patterns can be easier to implement because all the patterns are simply the shifted copies of the same base pattern. \item Orthogonal patterns would provide similar gains as shifting dots with potentially better light throughput (at the expense of complex hardware). \end{itemize}
+Shifting dots patterns can be easier to implement because all the patterns are simply the shifted copies of the same base pattern. \item Programmable orthogonal patterns would provide similar gains as shifting dots with potentially better performance in strong ambient light (at the expense of complex hardware). \end{itemize}